I set up a test to track page visits. However, the test report is displaying less conversions or not recording any conversions at all.

 Note: Cross-domain tracking is not supported in the Safari browser, because its third-party cookie tracking is turned off by default.
-To turn on the settings, refer to this article.

 - If you have set up custom URL on the goal page, ensure that the custom URL is correctly mentioned on the goal page.

 - Make sure that there are no special characters within a goal URL.
 For example, having Hebrew characters (li??? ???? ????.html) within a URL.